Kaykstheanalyst/Covid-19-data-exploration/README.md

 - Data Exploration

 ## Insight
-- The data exploration reveals that the United States has the highest infected peprsons in the world witha number of 576232, with a very wide margin compared to the other like Brazil which comes second.
+- The data exploration reveals that the United States has the highest infected peprsons in the world with a number of 576232 and a very wide margin compared to the other like Brazil which comes second.
 - Europe as a continent has the highest number of deaths as a result of the pandemic compared to other continent in the world followed by North America
 - The total number of deaths experienced during the pandemic was estimated at 3,180,206